jmad-1995/nlp-proj/readme.md

 3. Trying to re-create the DFGN model.
 Done with pre-processing but facing a lot of issues in training.
 4. Reading theory about hugging face transformer and looking into the github repo(https://github.com/huggingface/transformers) for the same.
 Discussing ideas about how to implement a hugging face transformer model to our dataset.

+model.pt under releases tab is the model generated after running the baseline model.